 People look at me like I’m crazy when I tell them I female solo traveled through Africa.
 The truth is, I probably would have thought the same before this trip.
 I didn’t mean to do this Africa trip alone (read here why).
 But due to an unforeseen series of events, there I was on my own, entering my first hostel-homestay in Bulawayo, Zimbabwe wide-eyed, alone and nervous while gripping onto a bulky Lonely Planet book that would prove to be totally useless for backpacking Africa.
-After Zimbabwe, I’d also flap my wings into Zambia, Botswana, Namibia, and South Africa.
+After Zimbabwe, I’d also flap my wings to Zambia, Botswana, Namibia, and South Africa.
 Solo backpacking through Africa was one of the best experiences of my life and I miss it every day.
 Here’s how I did it and how much it cost.

 I. Africa Solo Travel Safety